scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 6
 - **Level Required:** 1/9

 You give words of encouragement to another creature.
-Make a performance roll, adding 1 bad die to the check.
-On success the target creature can add a superior die to any roll they make for the next 10 minutes.
+Make a performance check against a bad die.
+On success the creature can add a superior die to a single roll they make in the next 10 minutes.

-***Enhanced:*** You can target up to 3 creatures, adding a bad die for each creature past the 1st.
+***Enhanced:*** You can target up to 3 creatures, adding a bad die for each creature past the first.

 ___
 #### Savage Leap
 - **AP Cost:** 5/4
-- **Weapon:** Any Melee
+- **Weapon:** any melee weapon
 - **Range:** 2
 - **Level Required:** 1/9

-Only usable if you are not adjacent to any hostile creature.
-You make a running leap at a target, jumping 2 tiles towards the target and making a normal weapon attack.
+This cannot be used if you are adjacent to your target.
+You make a running leap at a creature, jumping 2 tiles towards the creature and making a melee attack.
 This leap passes over difficult terrain and half cover as long as there is space for you to do so.
-On hit you deal an additional wound die in damage, and on a critical you stagger the target until the end of their next turn.
+On hit you deal an extra wound die in damage, staggering them on a critical.

 ***Enhanced:*** Add an enhanced die to the attack roll.

 ___
 #### Shield Slam
 - **AP Cost:** 3/2
-- **Weapon:** Shield
+- **Weapon:** any shield
-- **Range:** Melee
+- **Range:** melee
 - **Level Required:** 1/12

 Make an attack with your shield, knocking the target off balance.
-Make a normal weapon attack.
-On hit the target takes 1 wound if you used a shield, or 1 wound die with a buckler.
-On a critical the target is staggered until the end of their next turn.
+Make a melee attack against a creature.
+On hit the creature takes 1 wound if you used a shield, or 1 wound die if you used a buckler.
+On a critical the creature is staggered.

-***Enhanced:*** Add an enhanced die to the attack roll and the target is staggered regardless of critical.
+***Enhanced:*** Add an enhanced die to the attack roll and the creature is staggered on hit.

 ___
 #### Careful Advance
 - **AP Cost:** 5/4
-- **Weapon:** Melee
+- **Weapon:** any melee weapon
-- **Range:** Weapon Range
+- **Range:** weapon range
 - **Level Required:** 2/9

 You carefully study your opponents movements, making a calculated attack.
-Make a normal weapon attack adding an enhanced die, rerolling up 3 dice and keeping the new roll.
-Any crits rolled do not count as crits, but still count as 2 successes.
-If the attack hits you may shift 1 tile in any direction, preventing opportunity attacks from the creature hit.
+Make a melee attack against a creature adding a normal die and rerolling up 3 dice in the atack roll.
+You ignore any criticals in your roll, counting only the successes.
+If the attack hits you may move 1 tile in any direction, ignoring opportunity attacks.

-***Enhanced:*** Add a superior die instead of an enhanced die, you may reroll up to 5 dice instead of 3.
+***Enhanced:*** Add an enhanced die instead of a normal die and you may reroll 5 dice in your attack roll.

 ___
 #### Daze
 - **AP Cost:** 5/4
-- **Weapon:** Bludgeoning
+- **Weapon:** any bludgeoning weapon
-- **Range:** Melee
+- **Range:** melee
 - **Level Required:** 2/10

-Make a normal weapon attack against a target, adding an enhanced die to the roll.
-On a critical the target is dazed until the end of their next turn.
+Make a melee attack against a large or smaller creature adding an enhanced die to the attack roll.
+On hit you deal normal damage, dazing the creature until the end of their next turn on a critical.

-***Enhanced:*** Add a superior die instead of an enhanced die.
-The target is dazed for 1 minute on a critical.
+***Enhanced:*** Add a superior die instead of an enhanced die and the creature is dazed for 1 minute on a critical.

 ___
 #### Guided Strike
 - **AP Cost:** 5/4
-- **Weapon:** Any
+- **Weapon:** any weapon
 - **Range:** Weapon Range
 - **Level Required:** 2/10

-Make a weapon attack against a creature, using any spellcasting roll instead of your attack roll.
-On hit the target takes normal damage, and ignores 1 level of Resistance on a critical.
+Make a melee attack against a creature using any spellcasting roll instead of your attack roll.
+On hit the creature takes normal damage, ignoring 1 level of resistance on a critical.

 ***Enhanced:*** You may spend 1 mana to add a wound of Fire, Cold, Lightning, or Poison damage to the attack.

 ___
 #### Wild Attack
 - **AP Cost:** 5/5
-- **Weapon:** Any Slashing weapon
+- **Weapon:** any slashing weapon
-- **Range:** Melee
+- **Range:** melee
-- **Level Required:** 2/11
+- **Level Required:** 2/12

-Make a wild attack against a target, adding 1 normal die to your attack roll.
-On hit you deal an additional wound in damage.
-Regardless of the outcome you grant combat advantage to attackers until the start of your next turn.
+Make a wild melee attack against a creature, adding 1 normal die to your attack roll.
+On hit you deal an extra wound in damage.
+After making the attack you grant combat advantage to attackers until the start of your next turn.

 ***Enhanced:*** Add an enhanced die instead of a normal die.
-If you deal 3 or more wounds with this attack the target gains a random Lesser Wound.
+If you deal 3 or more wounds with this attack the target gains a random lesser wound.

 ___
 #### Raise Shield
 - **AP Cost:** 3/3
-- **Weapon:** Shield
+- **Weapon:** any shield
 - **Range:** N/A
 - **Level Required:** 2/12

-Used in place of your movement action, you raise your shield to defend against arrows.
-As long as you don't sprint you gain 1 Resistance to physical damage dealt by ranged attacks.
+Can only be used if you haven't sprinted this turn.
+You raise your shield to defend against arrows, preventing you from taking the sprint action.
+You gain Resistance 1 to physical damage dealt by ranged attacks until the start of your next turn.

-***Enhanced:*** While your shield is raised you can reroll 1 die when making a defense roll.
+***Enhanced:*** While your shield is raised you can reroll 1 die when making a defense roll against ranged attacks.

 ___
 #### Pinning Shot
 - **AP Cost:** 6/5
-- **Weapon:** Ranged Weapon
+- **Weapon:** any ranged weapon
 - **Range:** any
 - **Level Required:** 3/10

-Make a ranged attack against a target, adding an enhanced die to the roll.
-On hit they take 1 wound, and on a critical they are pinned.
-A Pinned creature has a move and sprint speed of 0 and grants combat advantage, and cannot move until they spend 5 AP to free themselves.
+Make a ranged attack against a humanoid creature, adding an enhanced die to the roll.
+On hit they take 1 wound in piercing damage, pinning them to the wall on a critical.
+A pinned creature grants combat advantage and cannot take the move or sprint actions until they spend 5 AP unpinning themselves.

 ***Enhanced:*** Add a superior die instead of an enhanced die.